rehamaljohani/Monitoring-NDVI-Changes-at-Al-Madinah-2003-2024/README.md

 In these specific satellite images, we used a type of color presentation where vegetation looks red to make it easier to see:

 * 🔴 Red Areas: Represent Healthy Plants (Farms, parks, and green spaces).
 We used this color because plants reflect a lot of invisible light (Near-Infrared), and showing it as red highlights them very clearly
-* ⚪ Grey Areas: Represent Urban Areas (Buildings, roads, and houses)
+* ⚪ Grey or White Areas: Represent Urban Areas (Buildings, roads, and houses)
 * 🟤 Brown Areas: Represent Barren Land and rocky mountains typical of the Al-Madinah region

 ---